 Matures in 110 days.
 (Open-pollinated seeds)

 Ideal pH: 5.5-6.5 (6.0-6.8 for scallions).
 Fertile and well-drained soil in full sun is essential.
-Add well-rotted compost and dig ½-1 cup copmlete organic fertilizer into the soil beneath each 3m (10′) of row.
+Add well-rotted compost and dig ½-1 cup balanced organic fertilizer into the soil beneath each 3m (10′) of row.
 Keep moisture high in the top 20-30cm (8-12″) of soil.
 Most of the bulb should form on the surface of the soil, so don’t transplant too deeply.
 Bulb size is dependent on the size of the tops: the bigger the tops, the bigger the bulb.
-Provide August-planted scallions with the frost protection of a cloche or heavy row cover by the end of October.
+Provide August-planted scallions with the frost protection of a cloche or heavy row cover as the first frost date approaches.

 Stop watering in the beginning of August to mature the bulbs in dry soil.
 After half the tops have fallen, push over the remainder, wait a week and lift the bulbs.
-Curing is essential for long storage.
-Spread bulbs out in the sun for about a week, covering them at night to protect from dew.
-When the outer layer of the onion changes from moist to dry and crisp, it is cured.
-If weather is poor, cure inside.
+Curing is essential for long storage: Spread bulbs out in a single layer in an airy spot out of direct sunlight.
+Once no more green is visible on any of the leaves, and they are dry and crisp, the onion is cured.
+If weather is poor, cure indoors.
 Storage: Keep onions in mesh sacks or hang in braids so they get good ventilation, and hang sacks where air is dry and very cool, but not freezing.
 Check them regularly and remove any sprouting or rotting onions.
 Well-cured storage onions should keep until late spring.

 In optimal conditions at least 75% of seeds should germinate.
 Usual seed life: 1 year.
 Per 100′ row: 260 seeds (scallions 1.2M), per acre: 76M seeds (scallions 1,045M).